Complex fluid models of mixed quantum-classical dynamics: Introduction

 Here, and throughout this paper, $\langle A |B\rangle=\operatorname{Tr} (A^\dagger B)$ is the Frobenius inner product on $\Bbb{C}^{n\times n}$ and the Hamiltonian operator $\widehat{H}(\br)$ is an $\br$-dependent Hermitian matrix.
 The latter is usually expressed as $\widehat{H}(\br)=V(\br)\boldsymbol{1}+\widehat{V}_I(\br)+\widehat{H}_Q$, where $V(\br)$ is the scalar potential energy, $\widehat{H}_Q$ is an $\br$-independent matrix, and $\widehat{V}_I(\br)$ is a general interaction term.
 Also, we have denoted

 The density matrix of the electronic system is expressed as $\hat\uprho=\int \Psi(\br)\Psi^\dagger(\br)\,\de^3r=\int D\hat\varrho\,\de^3r$.
-Equations \eqref{final-D-eqn} describe a system in which the quantum hydrodynamic flow sweeps a finite-dimensional quantum system, which has also its own unitary evolution.
+Equations \eqref{final-D-eqn} describe a system in which the quantum hydrodynamic flow sweeps a finite-dimensional quantum system, which also undergoes its own unitary evolution.
 The latter comprises both a standard term $[\widehat{H},\hat{\varrho}]$ of von Neumann type and an $\hbar^2$-term carrying second-order gradients.
 In turn, these terms also feed back in the hydrodynamic momentum equation.
 Together with the \emph{quantum potential} $V_Q$, these terms make the level of complexity of this system rather challenging.
-In particular, the quantum potential in Madelung hydrodynamics has motivated relevant works in PDE analysis \cite{Gamba02,Gamba09,Degond1,Degond2} for relevant analytical works on quantum hydrodynamics.
+In particular, the quantum potential in Madelung hydrodynamics has motivated relevant works in PDE analysis \cite{Gamba02,Gamba09,Degond1,Degond2}.
+We observe that \eqref{final-D-eqn} has the structure of a complex fluid model, in which a macroscopic fluid equation is coupled to the evolution of a microscopic component.
+While in this case the latter is given by the density matrix of the quantum state, in liquid crystal theory this is given by the $Q$-tensor of the molecular rotational state \cite{deGennes1969}.
 In physical terms, the quantum potential $V_Q$ is known to be responsible for the emergence of high-frequency and short-wavelength patterns that may lead to the formation of regions of space where the density $D$ vanishes (quantum vortices) \cite{BialynickiBirulaSliwa2000,Dirac1931,FoTr23}.
 Even if one attempted to discard $V_Q$, the other nonlinear terms involving second-order gradients would still lead to analogous complications.
 Overall, the full hydrodynamic system \eqref{final-D-eqn} is accompanied by computational difficulties that still challenge the chemistry community \cite{Garashchuk,GuFranco,Suzuki16,ZhMa03}.